NNavadeep05/adaptive-self-healing-rag/README.md

-# SentinelRAG | Adaptive Self-Healing RAG Pipeline
+# SentinelRAG | Adaptive Self-Healing RAG System

 A Retrieval-Augmented Generation service that evaluates the quality of its own output at query time and automatically recovers when it detects a bad result — instead of silently returning an answer built on irrelevant context, missing information, or unsupported claims.